Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 The COROS recorded a max 2s for this specific run which was 1.3 knots lower than the Motion and Forerunner 255, whereas in the past I always found the COROS to be comparable to the other devices.

 The graph shown below is a comparison of the 3 devices.
 The COROS (green) and Garmin (red) used to be almost identical to each other, just slightly delayed from the Motion (blue).
-The new firmware in the COROS has caused the data to be delayed by a few more seconds during periods of acceleration and steady speeds, but reduces during times of deceleration.
-It also reduces the top-end speeds, often affecting 2s and 10s runs.
+The new firmware in the COROS has caused the data to be delayed by a few more seconds during periods of acceleration and steady speeds, but the delay reduces during periods of deceleration.
+The smoothing also reduces the top-end speeds, obviously affecting 2s and 10s runs the most.

 ![Run 4 - COROS](img/single-run-comparison.png)